club-1/newsletter/README.md

     emails              must be readable and writable
     .secret             must be readable
+    signature           must be readable
-    signatures          must be readable
+    ambiant-lines       must be readable

 Fill `.secret` with a long sentence.

-Fill `signatures` with one sentence per line.
+Fill `ambiant-lines` with one sentence per line.
 On will be used randomly as a little message at the end of each automatic emails.

+Fill `signature` with text that need to appear at the end of each email.
+This will be placed after a `-- ` signature separator.

 Edit aliases [doc](https://club1.fr/docs/fr/outils/aliases.html#modifier-les-alias-de-reception)